hasindu2008/slow5lib/docs/slow5_api/slow5_get.md

 ## NAME

-slow5_get - Get a read entry from a slow5 file corresponding to a read_id.
+slow5_get - Gets a read entry from a slow5 file corresponding to a read_id.

 ## SYNOPSYS